 Final Product What You'll Be Creating

 Inkscape is an open source alternative to Adobe Illustrator and other programs for creating vector graphics.
-In this first Inkscape tutorial for VECTORTUTS, we’ll create a beautiful coffee cup and show off some of Inkscape’s features.
+In this first Inkscape tutorial for Vectortuts+, we’ll create a beautiful coffee cup and show off some of Inkscape’s features.
 We’ll mostly be drawing shapes and using the Gradient Tool to accomplish the desired effect.
 If you’re familiar with Illustrator or a similar program, you should be able to follow along relatively easily.

 If you would like to download Inkscape, go to inkscape.org.
 If this is your first time using Inkscape, I recommend that you complete a few of the tutorials that come bundled with Inkscape first to get the hang of how the program works (available from the Help menu).

-Begin by opening up a new document in Inkscape.
+Begin by opening up a New document in Inkscape.
 Let’s start by making the saucer that the coffee cup rests on.
 The saucer will be comprised of five different ellipses, so get ready to draw.
 Select the Circle/Ellipse tool (F5) from the Toolbox.
 Then draw an ellipse about the proportions of the one in the picture below.

-Now we need to change the fill and stroke (outline) colors, so select your ellipse and open up the Fill and Stroke dialog window by going to Object > Fill and Stroke (Ctrl + Shift + F).
+Now we need to change the fill and stroke (outline) colors, so select your ellipse and open up the Fill and Stroke dialog window by going to Object > Fill and Stroke (Control + Shift + F).
 On the Stroke paint tab click the “X” button to eliminate the outline on this shape.

 Now we want to fill the ellipse with a radial gradient.
 We’ll be doing quite a few radial and linear gradients in this tutorial, so pay close attention if you’ve never done this in Inkscape before.
 On the Fill tab (still in the Fill and Stroke window), click the Radial Gradient button.
 Inkscape automatically fills your shape with a gradient – normally fading to transparent by default.

 We want a gradient with two shades of gray, so click the Edit button underneath the gradient.
 Now you can edit the gradient’s Color Stops and their Transparency.
-Set the first Stop to a light shade of gray (ddddddff).
-Set the second Stop to a darker shade of gray (b2b2b2ff).
+Set the first stop to a light shade of gray (ddddddff).
+Set the second stop to a darker shade of gray (b2b2b2ff).
 Make sure the Transparency for both colors is set to Opaque (no transparency).

 The next thing you need to do is adjust the size and center of the gradient relative to your ellipse.
 Drag the gradient handles on the ellipse to match the picture below.
-Note: If the gradient handles are not visible, simply click the Create and Edit Gradients button from the Toolbox (Ctrl + F1).
+Note: If the gradient handles are not visible, simply click the Create and Edit Gradients button from the Toolbox (Control + F1).
 Now you’ve completed one ellipse and you know how to create and edit gradients.
 The following steps won’t be quite as detailed.

 The other ellipses in the saucer aren’t quite as difficult to make.
 The next ellipse will form the white lip around the plate.
-The easiest way to make this is to duplicate the ellipse you just made by going to Edit > Duplicate (Ctrl + D).
+The easiest way to make this is to duplicate the ellipse you just made by going to Edit > Duplicate (Control + D).
 Then fill it with a very light gray color (f2f2f2ff) from the Fill and Stroke window.
 Then lower it just a few pixels lower than your first ellipse, and place it behind the first ellipse by going to Object > Lower.